Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Serving the RECORD file

 During discussions about a pre-PEP version of this PEP, it was suggested that the RECORD file from wheels be served from index servers instead of this new metadata.
 That would have the benefit of being implementable immediately.
-But in order to provide the equivalent information there would be necessary inference based on the file structure of what would be installed by the wheel.
+But in order to provide the equivalent information, inference would be necessary based on the file structure of what would be installed by the wheel.
 That could lead to inaccurate information.
 It also doesn’t support sdists.

 In the end a poll was held and the approach this PEP takes won out.